funnycups/petto/README.md

 #### Character Settings

-> You can set the character's name, settings, title, and other information.
+> You can set the character's name, background, calling, and other information.

 Write character settings that match your expectations based on the desktop pet character you are using!

-#### Message Examples
+#### Example Messages

-> The LLM's responses will be influenced by the message examples.
+> The LLM responses will be influenced by the example messages.

 This setting is used to provide references to the model.
-If you find the LLM's responses do not meet your expectations, you can try writing a simple message example to pass to the LLM.
+If you find the LLM responses do not meet your expectations, you can try writing a simple example message and pass it to the LLM.

 #### ExAPI Address